bowed-in/bowed-in.github.io/index.md

 ![](images/recruit-students.png)

+### Additional Functionality: Messaging between students and companies

+BowedIn offers the oppurtunity for students and companies to message each other.
+A user can send a date and time stamped message.
+The recipient can review the message from their home page.
+Additionally, the recipient will receive a copy of the message from the email account: 'bowedinconnect@gmail.com'.

 ## Community Feedback

 **Anonymous User 1 – Feedback**<br/>
 *The indeed picture looks like it came out of nowhere.
 I think the background could also be improved.
 The messages also don't show who they came from.
 However, I like the idea and the interface is simple and intuitive.*

+As of 5/12 the messages now include the Message from: ___ field to indicate who sent the received message.

 **Anonymous User 2 – Feedback**<br/>
 *I like how the footer is moving with the screen, email links to the mail application, presentation is very organized.
 I think you can improve on messages box (since it's just a white box maybe add a text saying no message), not sure about the purpose of message button.*

+As of 5/12 the student and company home pages now present a message 'No new messages' if the user does not have any messages and there is no longer a plain white box on the users home page.

 **Anonymous User 3 – Feedback**<br/>
 *You should change interests to skills on the registration form to better reflect the profile card.
 The NavBar is confusing.
 I wish you had a home page or about us page that describes what the website does after you sign up/in.
 I don't know if the BowedIn link at the top is supposed to direct me to my profile page or my home page, and it almost looks like it's neither.
 Also what is the message button supposed to do?*